Agnimandur/Red-Crab-Inn-Bot/README.md

 An admin can type "reset" along with @ing a list of [users] to manually reset all their scores to 0.

 #### adminify [users]
-An admin can make the @ed users reaper-admins!
+An admin can make the @ed users admins!

 #### demote [users]
 A **server administrator** can use this command to take away the reaper-admin role from the @ed users.